vshaxe/vscode-checkstyle/README.md

 ## Implemented

-* Command to check the style of the current file
+* Run haxe-checkstyle when documents are opened or saved
-* Display the results on the file
+* Display results as VS Code diagnostics

 ## TODO

-* Better style
-* Check on save
 * Check on all the workspace
 * Configure haxe-style
 * Actions to fix the errors found